How to bring some seasonal magic to your expat posting in Abu Dhabi

 Abu Dhabi Mall Festive Market

-A collection of 20+ stalls will be available this year, along with Santa photo sessions (see more below) and crafting workshops
+A collection of more than stalls, along with Santa photo sessions (see more below) and crafting workshops

 This annual parish event brings a whole day of festive activities, shopping bizarre, food stalls and fun activities for the kids.